Examples of startle in a Sentence

 I'm sorry that I startled you.

 the lightning startled the children and sent them scurrying for cover

-Origin of STARTLE
+Origin and Etymology of startle

 Middle English stertlen, frequentative of sterten to start

 : a sudden mild shock (as of surprise or alarm)

-First Known Use of STARTLE
+First Known Use of startle

-Seen & Heard
+Seen and Heard

 What made you want to look up startle?
 Please tell us where you read or heard it (including the quote, if possible).